 As you can imagine, for any pastor, knowing your church income is going to drop by over 20% is a terrifying future to look forward to.

 Of course, you can be diligent and plan for this.
 You can think “this is normal” and be OK with it.
 Or, you can choose to believe that it doesn't have to be this way and take steps to put the summer giving slump to rest, once and for all!

 It’s for those pastors and church leaders that we offer this piece.
 We hope some of the practical tips and advice we share with you will lead you on a path that does away with the summer giving slump once and for all.

 Teach on generosity leading up to the summer months.

 Part of your teaching on generosity can include making the church aware of the historical decline in attendance and the impact on giving.
 It’s OK to be honest with the church.
-It’s also OK to show them what the decrease in giving means and what could be done if this decline wasn’t there.
+It’s OK to show them what the decrease in giving means and what could be done if this decline wasn’t there.
+It's also OK to share scriptures about tithing in the Bible.
 The one caution I’d share with you is to be sure this messaging isn’t the bulk of your teaching.
 Be sure to keep this portion informative and non-guilt-trip-y in tone.

 Plan for a GREAT summer at your church.

 Summer is an amazing time of year that many look forward to.
 A time that families come together!
 BBQs!
 Swimming.
 Late nights out at the park, beach, rec center, movies, and so much more.
 It’s a time to rejuvenate and enjoy some of the things God has blessed us with – family, fun, and the great outdoors.